- Future Students

 - the librarian assigned to your department.

-Purchasing Materials: Collection Development
+Purchasing Books and DVDs: Collection Development

-- Contact Jeff Sundquist, Collection Management Librarian.
+- Alternatively, contact Jeff Sundquist, Collection Management Librarian directly.

 Useful databases for academic book reviews: